sethkor/lex-lambda-sample-fulfillment/README.md

-# connect-sample-lambda-go
+# lex-lambda-sample-go
-A sample Lambda that can be invoked in AWS Connect.
+A sample Lambda that can be invoked by lex.
+It also makes a good template for a lambda in Go.
 [AWS CLI](https://aws.amazon.com/cli/) and [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) is used for Lambda deployment.
 Make sure you've installed these and [Go](https://golang.org/).
 [Brew](https://brew.sh/) is usefull for all fo this if your on a mac.

 Install this package with: